Difference Between Ohmic and Non-Ohmic Conductors

 Definition of Ohmic Conductor

-The conductors which follow the above given voltage and current relationship are called the Ohmic conductor.
-In other words, the conductors which obey the Ohm’s law are called the Ohmic conductor.
+The conductors that follow the above-given voltage and current relationship are called the Ohmic conductors.
+In other words, the conductors that obey the Ohm’s law are called the Ohmic conductor.

-The conductors in which the current does not flow in the proportion of the increased voltage is called the non ohmic conductor.
+The conductors in which the current does not flow in proportion to the increased voltage is called the non-ohmic conductor.
 In other words, the conductors which do not obey the Ohms’s law are called non-Ohmic conductors.

 Examples of Ohmic Conductors